corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/upgrading521/_index.md

 You cannot upgrade Corda 5.1 to 5.2.1.
 You must upgrade Corda to version 5.2 first.
 For information on how to do it, see [Upgrading from 5.1 to 5.2]({{< relref "../upgrading/_index.md" >}}).
 {{< /note >}}

-The following section includes script excerpts which you can use as a basis for performing upgrades.
-The entire script is included in [Appendix B: Complete Upgrade Script Examples](#appendix-b-complete-upgrade-script-examples).
-The script is based on upgrading a cluster running on Docker Desktop on a local host using the R3-provided Corda Helm chart for installing PostgreSQL and Kafka.
-However, you must tailor this script for the specific environment being updated.

 The examples provided in this section assume that you installed Corda 5.1 in a namespace called `corda`.
 This is different to other deployments.

 To perform an upgrade, you must fulfill the required [prerequisites](#prerequisites) and go through the following steps: